-The modern list of addictions stretches far beyond recognised battles with substance abuse.
-Behavioural issues are causing increasing problems, from online gambling and gaming to a growing need for self-gratification through social media.
+The modern list of addictions stretches far beyond recognised battles of issues with substance abuse.
+Behavioural issues are causing increasing challenges, from online gambling and gaming to a growing need for self-gratification through social media.

-All of these excesses lead to lasting mental and physical health problems, and Flinders University researchers across multiple research disciplines – including psychology, health sciences, nursing, anthropology, public health and social work – are identifying core issues that can help resolve addiction issues.
+All of these excesses lead to lasting mental and physical health challenges, and Flinders University researchers across multiple research disciplines – including psychology, health sciences, nursing, anthropology, public health and social work – are identifying core issues that can help resolve addiction difficulties.

-Easy digital access has amplified the reach and severity of gambling addiction, and attached to the digital addiction dilemma is the rising problem of excessive gaming, which is estimated to affect more than 300,000 Australians’ health and mental wellbeing, social relationships, as well as school and work engagement and productivity.
+Easy digital access has amplified the reach and severity of gambling harm, and attached to the digital addiction dilemma is the rising issue of excessive gaming, which is estimated to affect more than 300,000 Australians’ health and mental wellbeing, social relationships, as well as school and work engagement and productivity.

-How early do problems with such addictions show?
-It’s younger than you may think – and it’s an escalating problem that is being addressed by Associate Professor Daniel King, whose research has informed the World Health Organisation to officially recognise gaming disorder as a disease in 2019.
+How early do challenges with such addiction show?
+It’s younger than you may think – and it’s an escalating issue that is being addressed by Associate Professor Daniel King, whose research has informed the World Health Organisation to officially recognise gaming disorder as a disease in 2019.

 “Digital media has many benefits in our lives, but there are a significant number of people who are at risk or in trouble with technology addictions,” says Associate Professor King.
 “The rapid pace at which digital technologies evolve means that there are new issues arising all the time, and many technologies affect the mental health of teenagers.”

-Flinders is leading research that targets young problem gamers, to improve their long-term health outcomes, and design effective interventions for individuals and families affected by gaming-related problems.
+Flinders is leading research that targets young problem gamers, to improve their long-term health outcomes, and design effective interventions for individuals and families affected by gaming-related difficulties.

 Also at risk are teenagers absorbed with images promoted by social media influencers.
 Flinders is home of the Embrace Impact Lab, a new health and wellbeing research initiative to help young Australians and their parents tackle body image issues, supporting a national campaign led by 2023 Australian of the Year, Taryn Brumfitt.